-NS currently has gates in use at 55 stations with approximately 650,000 boarding and disembarking passengers.
-One important station where gates have been installed is Rotterdam Centraal.
-In 2016, NS expects to put gates into use at 17 more stations, including Zwolle, Breda and Arnhem.
+NS currently has gates in use at 69 stations with approximately 1,052,000 boarding and disembarking passengers.
+One important station where gates were installed in 2015 is Rotterdam Centraal.
+In 2017, NS expects to put gates into use at 10 more stations, including Boxtel, Utrecht C.S. and Hoogeveen.
 In addition, various trials are starting at Amsterdam Centraal station this year.

 Gates contribute to safety